 Signs and symptoms

-SAD can occur in many forms and at varying degrees, but every time you feel panic associated with communication or public speaking is not indicative of disease.
+SAD can occur in many forms and at varying degrees, but every time you feel panic associated with the communication or public speaking is not indicative of disease.
 Some people suffering from this disorder seem to feel inherently embarrassed, although some symptoms of anxiety can also occur in very sociable people.

 However, the most common symptom of SAD is the stage fear (for example, making a speech), answering in a class, or making a presentation.